 My primary research focus is upon representative democracy and especially parliamentary institutions.
 This has led to a consistent interest in representative theories and issues of democratic legitimacy.
-My research has been driven by a desire to show that ‘institutions matter’ and that parliamentary institutions ‘particularly matter’.
-This desire finds reflection in my continuing teaching involvement on the Parliamentary Studies course, which is taught in collaboration with the Outreach Services of the UK and Scottish Parliaments.
+My continuing research has been driven by a desire to show that ‘institutions matter’ and that parliamentary institutions ‘particularly matter’.